UNESCO awards Equatorial Guinea prize despite outcry

 Equatorial Guinea said it would nominate Teodorin a permanent adjunct delegate to UNESCO last October and he says this confers on him diplomatic immunity.
 UNESCO, however, said it has not received any documentation to this effect.

-In February, a raid by French police on a building in Paris belonging to Equatorial Guinea revealed million of euros of artworks, jewelry and fine wines - in addition to a nightclub and hairdressers.
+In February, a raid by French police on a building in Paris belonging to Equatorial Guinea revealed million of euros of artworks, jewellery and fine wines - in addition to a nightclub and hairdressers.
+(Reporting by Daniel Flynn and Thierry Leveque; Editing by Robin Pomeroy)